Global Catholic nuns urge reporting of sex abuse to police

 "We advocate for transparent civil and criminal reporting of abuse whether within religious congregations, at the parish or diocesan levels, or in any public arena," the statement said.

-An AP investigation found that cases of priest abusing nuns have emerged in Europe, Africa, South America and Asia, underscoring how sisters' second class status in the church has contributed to a power imbalance where women can be mistreated with near impunity.
+An AP investigation found that cases of priest abusing nuns have emerged in Europe, Africa, South America and Asia, underscoring how sisters' second class status in the church has contributed to a power imbalance where women can be mistreated by men with near impunity.

 While some nuns are finding their voices, buoyed by the #MeToo movement, many victims remain reluctant to come forward.
 Experts told AP sisters have a well-founded fear they won't be believed and will instead be painted as the seducer who corrupted the priest.
 Often the sister who denounces abuse by a priest is punished, including with expulsion from her congregation, while the priest's vocation is preserved at all cost.